Sarfannguit

 Sarfannguit (old spelling: Sarfannguaq / Sarfánguaq) is a settlement in the Qeqqata municipality in central-western Greenland.
 Its population was 96 in 2020.
 The settlement was founded in 1843.
-The town is located within the Aasivissuit – Nipisat UNESCO World Heritage Site, inscribed on the World Heritage List in 2018 for its outstanding archeological sites representing the human occupation of Greenland for over 4000 years.
+The town is located within the Aasivissuit – Nipisat UNESCO World Heritage Site, and is inscribed on the World Heritage List in 2018 for its outstanding archeological sites representing the human occupation of Greenland for over 4,000 years.

 Geography

 Sarfannguit is located on the eastern promontory of an island of the same name, approximately 36 km east of Sisimiut, facing the mainland of Greenland across the Imartuninnguaq Strait, at this point only 200 m wide.
-The strait opens into the Amerloq Fjord in the west, which then heads to the west, emptying into Davis Strait south of Sisimiut.
+The strait opens into the Amerloq Fjord in the west, which then heads to the west, emptying into the Davis Strait south of Sisimiut.
 Ikertooq Fjord bounds the island from the south.

 Economy

 The first wind turbine in Greenland was constructed in Sarfannguit in 2010.
 The wind turbine is 10 m tall, providing 6,000 liter of petrol worth of savings per month for the village.